Book Value of Asset Definition

 - Book Value changes as it changes hands.
 A second-hand asset may have a lower book value than the originally held asset, since the purchase cost may be higher than holding a cost.

-Book Value may be a primitive method of calculating an asset’s value, as there are a number of new methods which give more accurate results, but it still lies at the base of a lot of reporting statements like the balance sheet.
+Book Value may be a primitive method of calculating an asset’s value, as there are a number of new methods that give more accurate results, but it still lies at the base of a lot of reporting statements like the balance sheetStatements Like The Balance SheetA balance sheet is one of the financial statements of a company that presents the shareholders' equity, liabilities, and assets of the company at a specific point in time.
+It is based on the accounting equation that states that the sum of the total liabilities and the owner's capital equals the total assets of the company..
 It works as a base to primary analysis of a company’s earnings, with more complicated analysis to follow as per analyst requirements.
 However, success is achieved only if the book value calculation is accurate and considers all its parameters.

 This has been a guide to what is Book Value of Assets and its definition.
-Here we discuss Book value of Assets formula along with some practical examples and also its advantages and disadvantages.
+Here we discuss the formula to calculate the book value of assets along with some practical examples and also its advantages and disadvantages.
 You can learn more about accounting from the following articles –